Which course is right for me?

 - The skill of ‘active listening’ – being with a person, and at the same time being able to step back.

-This course, like all our courses, emphasises an experiential style of learning.
-Central to counselling skills practice is the idea that to understand the experience of another person you have to first understand our own.
 The course is structured so that students learn not only from what is taught, but also by actively engaging in exercises.
 Much of the learning is in small groups and there is an emphasis on students, where appropriate, sharing and reflecting on their own experience.

 Course Content